changhsinlee/changhsinlee.github.io/_posts/2019-02-16-python-great-expectations.md

 * read through the code to gain the same insights, and
 * see a warning when bad things happen and check against what I already know about the data.

 But there was no good tool that handles this problem.
 Most of the teams I know monitor the data pipeline with their own tools, and there is no consensus on how to transfer knowledge of this kind.
-Unit test does not help–the problem is not in the code, but in the data.
+Unit test does not help–the problem is not in the code but in the data.

 ### Comes Great Expectations